Save the Date for Summit 2019

 The date and location have been set for Primary Care Progress’ annual Gregg Stracks Leadership Summit.
 Mark your calendars to join us August 16-18 at the Babson Executive Conference Center in Babson Park, MA!

-The Summit is our signature annual training event for PCP’s Action Network of interprofessional healthcare students, residents, and their faculty advisors.
+The Summit is our signature annual training event for PCP’s Cohort of interprofessional healthcare students, residents, and their faculty advisors.
 At PCP, we use Relational Leadership™ to help them develop the skills, team strength, and community capacity to navigate the unprecedented transformation and change happening in healthcare today.
 The weekend exposes Team Leaders and Faculty Advisors to PCP's interactive Relational Leadership™ training and provides PCP Cohort teams with the opportunity to build authentic connections and community with others in the PCP Network.

-Each spring, dozens of student-led, interprofessional teams apply to be part of the Action Network and the opportunity to attend the Summit.
+Each spring, dozens of student-led, interprofessional teams apply to be part of the PCP Cohort and the opportunity to attend the Summit.
 Students and faculty members on the campuses of academic medical institutions band together to form a PCP Team, with each team committing to at least one action-oriented, longitudinal project to execute throughout an academic year.
-Supported by PCP National’s dynamic Relational Leadership™ curriculum, every PCP Team sets out to make a positive impact in their community—by promoting primary care locally, advancing innovations in care delivery, or advocating for health equity and better access to care—whatever their mission may be.
+Supported by PCP National’s dynamic Relational Leadership™ curriculum, every PCP Team sets out to make a positive impact in their community — by promoting primary care locally, advancing innovations in care delivery, or advocating for health equity and better access to care — whatever their mission may be.
 After applying and being accepted as an active team in the Action Network, each active team receives an invitation to attend the Gregg Stracks Leadership Summit in August and engage with PCP National and its programming throughout the year.

 Become a sponsor and support the next generation of healthcare providers!
 There are a variety of opportunities available, each offering a wide range of promotional opportunities.
 This is an opportunity to reach a critical group of primary care change makers from different professions and academic settings.
 Download our 2019 brochure and contact email@example.com to learn more.